Yacouba Sylla: France

 Sylla was born in France but has Malian heritage, which meant that he was eligible to represent either France or Mali.
 He made one appearance for France's under-21 team on 24 March 2011, in a 3–2 friendly victory over Spain.
 Sylla was a late substitute for Antoine Griezmann and played the final few minutes of the game.

 Mali

 Following his move to Aston Villa and positive form towards the end to the 2012–13 season, Sylla was called up to represent Mali for the first time.
 He first played in an unofficial friendly against the national team of Brittany, France, a side not affiliated with FIFA or UEFA on 28 May 2013.
 Mali lost 1–0.

 Sylla's official, full international début for Mali came on 9 June 2012 in a 1–1 FIFA World Cup qualification draw with Rwanda.
 Sylla replaced Wolverhampton Wanderers player Tongo Doumbia in the 70th minute.
 Sylla started and played the full 90 minutes in Mali's 2–2 draw with Benin seven days later, but Mali were unfortunately eliminated from the competition.

+In January 2015, he participated with the Mali in his first ever 2015 African Cup of Nations.
+After three scoreless matches at the end of the first round, Mali emerged from the competition at the expense of a draw favourable to the Guinea.